JIC-CSB/jicbioimage.core/requirements/source/modules_and_classes.rst

   :class:`Image` and :class:`ImageStack` instances from a microscopy file.

 :class:`ImageStack`
   A list of :class:`Image` instances.
+It would be useful if this class had :func:`ImageStack.append` and :func:`ImageStack.extend` functions.

 :class:`Image`
   A class inheriting its behaviour from a ``numpy.array`` or possibly